Back-up Child Care as an Employee Benefit

 The Caregivers’ Pay

-Typically, The Nanny Network’s caregivers are employed directly by the agency for corporate back-up child care jobs are W-2 employees of the agency.
+The Nanny Network’s caregivers who work corporate back-up child care jobs are W-2 employees of the agency.
 Therefore, the agency pays all of its caregivers their hourly rate plus the necessary payroll taxes.
 The agency also carries Workers’ Compensation, General Liability and Professional Liability insurance which we are happy to discuss further.